Plan a Trip to the Symphony

 The Jacksonville Symphony offers a variety of opportunities for students of all ages to visit Jacoby Symphony Hall with their school.
 Educator classroom guides and supporting material maximize the impact of the experience for the child.

-Preludes Concerts are offered for students Grades 1-3 to experience classical music performed by a live symphony.
+Preludes Concerts are catered towards students Grades 1-3 to experience classical music performed by a live symphony.

 These 50-minute concerts are specially curated to engage children with all of the instruments and sounds of the orchestra, with musical learning moments in a fun and entertaining setting.